-- 1. Be admitted to East Arkansas Community College (see current East Arkansas Community College Catalog for application and admission procedure.) - 2.
+- Be admitted to East Arkansas Community College (see current East Arkansas Community College Catalog for application and admission process). - 2.
 Complete any required pre-college level courses. - 3.
-Have an overall 2.80 grade point average (GPA) on the pre-requisite general education courses. - 4.
-Earn a grade of "C" or better in any required general education courses taken prior to admission to A.A.S.N. program. - 5.
+Have an overall 2.80 grade point average (GPA) on the general education courses. - 4.
+Earn a grade of "C" or better in any required general education courses taken prior to admission to the A.A.S.N. program. - 5.
 Credit for college math and science courses must be no older than 5 years. - 6.
 Take the HESI A2 entrance test.
-Applicants taking the HESI A2 exam will need a credit/debit card with them at time of testing for online payment.
-Call ext.
-408 or come to Office Building 5 to register for an exam date.
+Applicants taking the HESI A2 exam will need a credit/debit card with them at the time of testing for online payment.

-Note: Exam fees are not refunded and the exam can be taken only once per year.
+Note: Exam fees are not refunded and the exam can only be taken twice per application cycle.

-7. Students who were previously enrolled in any nursing or Allied Health program at any institution and withdrew from ("W") or received a "D" or "F" in any two nursing or Allied Health courses or who twice withdrew ("W") or received "D" or "F" in any nursing or allied health course may seek admission to the Associate of Applied Science Nursing Program only after a period of four years from the first admission to a previous nursing program or other allied health program.
+7. Students who were previously enrolled in any nursing or Allied Health program at any institution and withdrew from ("W") or received a "D" or "F" in any two nursing or Allied Health courses or who twice withdrew ("W") or received "D" or "F" in any nursing or allied health course may seek admission to the Associate of Applied Science Nursing Program only after a period of four years from the first admission to a previous nursing program or another allied health program.
 Students must meet all current admission requirements and begin in Term I of the Traditional Track.